CalvinGomez/cogs121-sp16-ass2/README.md

 Arnold- Helped with the back end; fetched data from DELPHI.

 Calvin- Lead the team and delegated tasks; helped with both front and back ends; fetched data from DELPHI, implemented the base map.
+Added Bars data to the map.
+Added zoom functionality to the map.

 Diana-  Helped with the front end design; found the data sets to pull from;